 After graduation, Rolko became a four-year starting midfielder at Baldwin-Wallace College in Berea, Ohio (changed to Baldwin Wallace University in 2012), garnering such accolades as four (three first team) All-OAC honors, two OAC Midfielder of the Year awards, three NSCAA All-Region awards, team MVP as a senior and three-time team captain.
 He was elected to the Baldwin Wallace Hall of Fame in 2017.
 In 2005 and 2006, Rolko also played for the Sioux Falls Spitfire in the fourth division USL Premier Development League during the collegiate off-season.

-Following graduation, Rolko turned professional in March, 2007 when he signed and spent two seasons with the Charleston Battery of the USL First Division.
+Following his time playing collegiately, Rolko turned professional in March 2007, when he signed and spent two seasons with the Charleston Battery of the USL First Division.
 He then signed with the Pittsburgh Riverhounds of the USL Pro League and played there from 2010-2013 before making the decision to retire and seek a full-time career in coaching.

-A native of Hudson, Ohio, Rolko received a sport management and business administration degree from Baldwin Wallace and a master’s degree in Educational, School and Counseling Psychology with a focus in Positive Coaching from the University of Missouri.
-He is a member of the NSCAA and possesses NSCAA Level 1 Goalkeeping and Level 2 Youth coaching licenses and is due to receive his USSF B license in May, 2017.
+A native of Hudson, Ohio, Rolko received a sport management and business administration degree from Baldwin-Wallace College in 2007 and a master’s degree in Educational, School and Counseling Psychology with a focus in Positive Coaching from the University of Missouri in 2015.
+He is a member of the United Soccer Coaches and possesses a United States Soccer Federation B License.